The Farm at Pleasantdale Chateau

-Located on the grounds of our sprawling historic estate, “The Farm at Pleasantdale Chateau” supplies thousands of pounds of produce each year to Pleasantdale Chateau’s kitchen as well as those of our sister venues.
+Located on the grounds of our sprawling historic estate, “The Farm at Pleasantdale Chateau” supplies thousands of pounds of produce each year to Pleasantdale Chateau’s kitchen as well as those of our associate venues.

 Operating as a true farm, the fields are planted with a wide range of crops to provide hyper-local, always fresh, seasonal ingredients.
 Pesticide-free and naturally grown, the produce ranges (depending on the season) from wide varieties of tomatoes, cucumbers, peppers, squash, melons, eggplants, radishes, onions, leafy greens, and so much more.
 Included in the items grown are hard-to-find varieties and produce grown from heirloom seeds.

 In the winter months, our greenhouses support the growing of micro-greens, herbs and spices, as well as items such as key limes and more tropical produce.
 The farm’s greenhouses are also vital in the preparation for the growing seasons, propagating seedlings for planting as soon as the weather permits.

 The greenhouses are also an important component in making sure our flowering plants, seen in every corner of the estate, are ready to plant and bloom throughout as much of the year as possible.
 The tropical plantings also get their start in our greenhouses and are over-wintered here to be ready for the next year.
 Much of what is seen in our Chateau’s “Orangerie” conservatory also often get their start or have been nurtured in our greenhouses.